chaoss/wg-evolution/metrics/Reviews.md

 * [Grimoirelab](https://chaoss.github.io/grimoirelab).
 Enriched index for
-GitHub Pull Requests, GitLab Merge Requests, and Gerrit repositories is composed of one item per proposal, which makes it basically correspond to this metric when counted.
+GitHub Pull Requests, GitLab Merge Requests, and Gerrit repositories is composed of one item per review, which makes it basically correspond to this metric when counted.
 The GitHub Pull Requests, GitLab Merge Requests, and Gerrit summary panels, available out of the box, provide exactly that.